2023 Best Value Natural Resources & Conservation Schools in New Hampshire

 Best New Hampshire Schools for Affordable Quality in Natural Resources & Conservation

 Our 2023 rankings named Southern New Hampshire University the best value school in New Hampshire for natural resources and conservation students.
-Located in the medium-sized suburb of Manchester, SNHU is a private not-for-profit college with a very large student population.
+Located in the medium-sized suburb of Manchester, SNHU is a private not-for-profit school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at SNHU are $15,380 a year.
 On average, natural resources and conservation graduates from SNHU take out $29,379 in student loans while working on their degree.